2.00pm to 5.30pm, Saturday 16 November

 Graphic novel detailing the history of quantum communications and quantum cryptography.

-#14 Optical Light Jigsaw (University of Bristol CDT)
+#14 Optical Jigsaw and Quantum Chip (University of Bristol CDT)

 How does light move and how can we use it in the modern world?
 Bend light and help it find the way to the other end of the optical jigsaw, then see how this is done on a chip.
 This demo explains the basic concepts around the movement of photons and shows how they might be harnessed for new technologies.

 #15 Practical Handheld QKD (University of Bristol/QComms Hub)

 We show software specially developed to allow for interoperability of various devices for quantum secure communications.
 Using this toolkit, you can see how a local terminal can transfer encryption keys to a handheld device using a QR code.
 These keys can then be used to connect over WiFi to various nodes in a quantum network while maintaining unhackable security.

 #16 Quantum gravity gradiometer (University of Birmingham/QSensors Hub)